admc/wd/README.md

 ### Adding custom methods

-- `wd.addAsyncMethod(name, method)`: This is for regular async methods with callback at the end.
-This will not only add the method to the async browser prototype, but it will also wrap the method and add it to the promise and promiseChain prototypes.
+- `wd.addAsyncMethod(name, method)`: This is for regular async methods with callback as the last argument.
+This will not only add the method to the async browser prototype, but also wrap the method and add it to the promise and promiseChain prototypes.
-- `wd.addPromiseMethod(name, method)`: This is for methods returning promise but NOT USING CHAIN internally.
-This will not only add the method to the promise browser prototype, but it will also wrap the method and add it to the promiseChain prototype (but not to the async prototype).
+- `wd.addPromiseMethod(name, method)`: This is for promise returning methods NOT USING CHAIN internally.
+This will not only add the method to the promise browser prototype, but also wrap the method and add it to the promiseChain prototype (but not to the async prototype).
-- `wd.addPromiseChainMethod(name, method)`: This is for methods returning promise USING CHAIN internally.
+- `wd.addPromiseChainMethod(name, method)`: This is for promise returning methods USING CHAIN internally.
 This will only add the method to the promiseChain browser prototype (but neither to async nor to promise browser prototypes).

 If you are only using the promise chain api, you should probably stick with `wd.addPromiseChainMethod(name, method)`.